bombasticSlacks/3-skill/Spirit.md

 Measures your spirit, your sense of self and the world around you.
 It is also used to force your will on others, conjure magic, and interrogate others.

 It can be honed to better perform the [Skills](Skills):

-## Attunement
+## Ascendancy
-The action of being attuned to the world around you.
+The act of transcending your human limitations and connecting to something outside yourself.
 This includes:
-* Feeling like something is wrong.
-* Identifying magic, or otherworldly influence.
 * Performing magical rituals.
 * Interfacing with magical locations or structures.
+* Psychic powers.
+* Instantaneous magic.
+* Using magic items.

-Any time you are trying to connect to the world around you, you should make an attunement [Skill](Skills) test.
+Any time you are trying to connect to the world around you or bend reality to your will, you should make an ascendancy [Skill](Skills) test.

 ---

-## Identity
+## Volition
 The act of maintaining your sense of self, no matter what happens to you.
 This includes:
 * Not being afraid.
 * Resisting attacks on your mind.
 * Not being influenced by chemicals, or magic.
 * Resisting torture.

-Any time you are trying to maintain who you are, you should make an identity [Skill](Skills) test.

----
-## Will
-The action of imbuing your will on the world around you.
-This includes:
-* Psychic powers.
-* Instantaneous magic.
-* Using magic items.
 * Performing interrogation / torture.

-Any time you are using your spirit to bend something to your will, you should make a will [Skill](Skills) test.
+Any time you are trying to maintain who you are, or impose that on someone else, you should make a volition [Skill](Skills) test.

 ---